GionaBolzer/blog/content/blog/post1/index.md

 public const UInt32 SECTION_ALL_ACCESS = STANDARD_RIGHTS_REQUIRED | SECTION_QUERY | SECTION_MAP_WRITE | SECTION_MAP_READ | SECTION_MAP_EXECUTE | SECTION_EXTEND_SIZE;
 ```

 Now that we have all the functions, we can start to write the injector itself.
-The first thing is to get the handles of the target process and our own one:
+The first thing is to get the handles of the target process:

 ```csharp
 // get process by name